-In accordance with CARB's certified regulatory program, and consistent with CARB's commitment to public review and input, this Draft EA is subject to a public review process through the posting of the proposed Draft Blueprint.
-The proposed Draft Blueprint, which includes this Draft EA, is posted for a public review period that begins on June 7, 2018 and ends on July 23, 2018.
-This period complies with CEQA requirements for a minimum of 45 days of public review.
+In accordance with CARB's certified regulatory program, and consistent with CARB's commitment to public review and input, this the Draft EA is was subject to a public review process through the posting of the proposed Draft Blueprint.
+The proposed Draft Blueprint, which includes included this the Draft EA, is was posted for a public review period that begins began on June 7, 2018 and ends ended on July 23, 2018.
+This period complies complied with CEQA requirements for a minimum of 45 days of public review.

-At the conclusion of the public review period, staff will compile public comments and responses, including comments on the Draft EA.
+At the conclusion of the public review period, staff will compile compiled public comments and responses, including comments on the Draft EA.
 The Final Draft Blueprint, which includes the Final EA and response to environmental comments, will be considered by the Board at a public hearing currently planned for September 2018.
 If the Final Draft Blueprint is adopted by the Board at that time, a Notice of Decision will be filed with the Secretary of the Natural Resources Agency, and transmitted to the State Clearinghouse.